chel-007/cms-nextjs/README.md

 - If you're under 18, Scene 2 is temporarily off-limits.
 **NB:** *To test this feature, simply tweak your age info briefly in Affinidi's Vault, log out, and log back in.*
 - Next, you can visit the Userprofile Page, where all your user details are beautifully displayed, including your Avatar Profile Picture.
-- Drop by the Countdown page to catch a glimpse of the ticking timer, ***counting down to the next release of my YouTube video*** for the Call Me Super animated series.
+- Drop by the Countdown page to catch a glimpse of the ticking timer, ***counting down to the next release of my YouTube video*** for Call Me Super animated series.
 It would be displayed in your local timezone.
 - Explore the Merch Page and browse the adorable products listed.
 Click the "Use Personalized Shopping" button to have items filtered for your preference.
 - Check out the prices of items in your local currency, enhancing the shopping experience more (You can't add Items to Cart and Checkout in this Build).
 - Double Click on the Logout Button to well, ***Logout***.
-- Rinse and repeat for endless enjoyment! 🔄
+- Rinse and repeat for endless enjoyment! 🔄 (lol!)